aerogear/native-android-example/README.md

 </manifest>
 ```

 - Create the new application launcher class.
-In this class the a ups registrar is setup.
+In this class the ups registrar is setup.
 - The `onCreate` function consumes the `push-config.json` file.

 ```java